tvsnarayana/tech-interview-handbook/algorithms/stack.md

 Stack
 ==

+## Palantir

+- Implementation of an interpreter for a small language that does multiplication/addition/etc.
+- Design a `MinStack` data structure that supports a `min()` operation that returns the minimum value in the stack in O(1) time.

 ## Uber

 - Write an algorithm to determine if all of the delimiters in an expression are matched and closed.